-- Do not leave student alone. - Escort to a secure location where student can be monitored and away from other students. - Notify administrator and call parent/guardian. - If parent can't be reached, call 911 (or Police). - Do not send student home unless released to a parent or medical practitioner. - Document date of meeting, person/agency contacted and resulting plan. - Send email to Superintendent of Learning with name of student, and date of threat. - Follow Re-Entry Procedure and complete/implement School Safety Plan upon student's return.
+- Do not leave student alone. - Escort to a secure location where student can be monitored and away from other students. - Notify administrator and call parent/guardian. - If parent can't be reached, call 911 (or Police). - Do not send student home unless released to a parent or medical practitioner. - Document date of meeting, person/agency contacted and resulting plan. - Send email to Superintendent of Learning with name of student, and date of threat. - Complete/ implement School Safety Plan upon student's return.

 If risk is medium.
 Do the following:

-- Do not leave student alone. - Notify administrator. - Call parent/guardian. - Family to take to Mental Health and let school know of the re-entry plan for the child. - Document date of meeting, person/agency contacted and resulting plan. - Send email to Superintendent of Learning with name of student, and date of threat. - Follow Re-Entry Procedure, if student left school after incident, and complete a School Safety Plan.
+- Do not leave student alone. - Notify administrator. - · Call parent/guardian. - Family to call Mental Health and let school know of the support plan for the child. - Document date of meeting, person/agency contacted and resulting plan. - Send email to Superintendent of Learning with name of student, and date of threat. - Complete/ implement School Safety Plan upon student's return.

 If Risk is low.
 Do the following: